 - Gluten Free Peanut Butter M&M Cookie Bars

 - Gluten Free No-Bake Peanut Butter Pie

-Add the two ingredients, peanut butter, and powdered sugar, to a large mixing bowl.
+Add the two ingredients, peanut butter and powdered sugar, to a large

-Can I use an electric mixer or KitchenAid mixer to mix the ingredients?
+Can I use an electric mixer or a standing mixer?

 Do you have to cook the peanut butter to make this candy?